-Tjarnö church is a stone complex dates back to the Middle Ages.
+Tjarnö church is a stone complex that dates back to the Middle Ages.
 The earliest known evidence dates back to 1391.
 In 1630, the church caught fire, and all of its wooden furniture was built.

 The church was rebuilt in the year 1632.
 The current church was built by getting inspired by Carl-Gustaf Blom-Carlsson in 1854-1855.
 The medieval church was torn apart at the same time.

-There is a semi-circular apse towards the east of choir.
+There is a semi-circular apse towards the east of the choir.
 There is a church tower with the main entrance and porch.

 Selin Charter operates in Kosterhavet National Park and Northern Bohuslan and offers a vast range of easily accessible boat trips.

 The boat starts from Stromstad near the Norwegian border towards the destinations like Ursholmen, the most westerly lighthouse in Sweden.